-Several countries maintain guidelines and recommendations on how to practically implement their overarching policies.
-Outbound policies generally have the most detailed guidelines in terms of aspects and steps to consider or follow when releasing public sector software as OSS.
-These guidelines typically have two main parts: one clarifying the legal context and supporting the decision on whether a piece of software should be released as OSS or not.
-The second part typically focuses more on how to go about releasing the software as OSS and building a community if that is a desired goal for the software.
+Several countries maintain guidelines and recommendations for implementing their overarching policies.
+Outbound policies generally have the most detailed guidelines for the aspects and steps to consider when releasing public sector software as OSS.
+These guidelines typically have two main parts: one clarifying the legal context and the other supporting the decision on whether a piece of software should be released as OSS.
+The second part typically focuses more on how to release the software as OSS and on building a community if that is a desired goal for the software.

-The former part relates to whether the related policy is advisory or provides a preference for releasing public sector software as OSS.
-In the Netherlands, the Ministry of the Interior and Kingdom Relations have developed process charts, and detailed guidance has been developed to support their “Open, unless” policy~\citep{dutchgov2022inboundpolicy}.
-In France, the Free Software Unit provides three criteria related to the usability of the software for other OSS projects, the general need for it, and the technical profile of the end-users~\citep{dinum2023doc}.
+The former part concerns whether the policy is advisory or prescribes releasing public sector software as OSS.
+In the Netherlands, the Ministry of the Interior and Kingdom Relations has developed process charts and detailed guidance to support its ''Open, unless'' policy~\cite{dutchgov2022inboundpolicy}.
+In France, the Free Software Unit provides three criteria related to the software's usability for other OSS projects, the general need for it, and the technical profile of end-users~\cite{dinum2023doc}.
 Based on the criteria, they propose four levels of openness for how the software may or should be shared.

-In the UK, the Government Digital Service maintains a Service Standard that specifies the requirement for public authorities to \textit{``[m]ake new source code open''} in order \textit{``for people to reuse and build on''} the code, notably by publishing the code in an open repository and retaining ownership of the associated intellectual property rights, making it available for re-use under an open license~\citep{ukgovdigitalservices2022standard}.
-It provides more detailed guidance on how to implement this requirement in the Service Manual~\citep{ukgovdigitalservices2017designmanual}.
+In the UK, the Government Digital Service maintains a Service Standard that specifies the requirement for public authorities to \textit{``[m]ake new source code open''} in order \textit{``for people to reuse and build on''} the code, notably by publishing the code in an open repository and retaining ownership of the associated intellectual property rights, making it available for re-use under an open license~\cite{ukgovdigitalservices2022standard}.
+It provides more detailed guidance on implementing this requirement in the Service Manual~\cite{ukgovdigitalservices2017designmanual}.